napari/napari.github.io/fundamentals/tracks.md

 ## setting the track color with properties
 We can color the tracks by mapping colors to the track properties defined in `Tracks.properties`.
 If we define properties and pass them via the properties keyword argument in the `viewer.add_tracks()` and `napari.view_tracks()` methods, we can then select the property we would like to color the tracks by in the "color by" dropdown menu in the `Tracks` layer controls.
-We can additionally specify the
+We can additionally specify the colormap used to map the property value to color via the "colormap" dropdown menu.

 ```python
 import napari